Research

 McCrary, Nancye E. & E. Wayne Ross, Ed.
 Working for Social Justice Inside and Outside the Classroom: A Community of Students, Teachers, Researchers, and Activists.
 Vol. 2 New York: Peter Lang, 2016. https://www.peterlang.com/document/1118300

 McGregor, Callum and Jeremy Knox.
 “Activism and the Academy: Assembling knowledge for Social Justice.”
-Ephemera: Theory & Politics in Organization Vol. 17(3): 509-532. http://ephemerajournal.org/contribution/activism-and-academy-assembling-knowledge-social-justice
+Ephemera: Theory & Politics in Organization Vol. 17(3): 509-532. https://ephemerajournal.org/contribution/activism-and-academy-assembling-knowledge-social-justice

 Rose, Barbara.
 “Moving from Chasm to Convergence: Benefits and Barriers to Academic Activism for Social Justice and Equity.”
 Brock Education Journal 27(1) 2017: 67-78. https://files.eric.ed.gov/fulltext/EJ1165957.pdf